 You might not recognise the name but you’ve definitely worn one of their ingredients.
 The Mul family famously produce some of the most exquisite flowers in the world and, since 1987, many of them have been solely destined to end up in your bottle of Chanel perfume.
 The family began farming in the 1840s and have weathered many storms, including the very real threat that was posed from flower imports in the seventies.
 Their way to fight back was to form their own extraction and distillation facility, and this is where the beautiful rosewater comes from for Trésors Publics.

 Rosa centifolia, also known as Rose de Mai, is just one of the flowers that Mul grows for Chanel.
-When they extract the oil, and remember that it takes 60,000 rose petals to obtain a single ounce, they also produce a lot of rosewater.
+When they extract the oil, and remember that it takes 60,000 roses to obtain a single ounce, they also produce a lot of rosewater.
 This often ends up in skincare or delicious pastries, and some perfumers like Jessica Buchanan even add a touch to their formulas, but it is spectacular spritzed on its own.
 When we think how complex many fragrances are, a pure burst of that green faceted honey rose transports you immediately to those acres of petaled hillsides.

 With overseas travel looking unlikely this year, and with Nice once again in the midst of yet another lockdown, getting to try products from independent overseas companies like Trésors Publics is difficult… but not impossible.
 Christian Estrosi, the Mayor of Nice, has tried very hard to support local businesses and one way was to encourage them to embrace selling online.
 He told me, “We’ve made €1200 available to businesses to allow them to create a virtual presence, and so provide an alternative to the giants of e-commerce.”
 France has always encouraged artisans, which is why it’s so wonderful to see Christian continuing to champion this.